How do I extract domains from plain text without uploading?

 Advertisement

-Paste any block of text—notes, paragraphs, or informal lists—and click Extract website names.
-The tool finds hostname-shaped tokens, merges subdomains into one name per site (example.com style), sorts alphabetically, and shows how many times domains appeared in your paste.
+Paste any block of text—notes, paragraphs, or informal lists—and click Extract domains.
+The tool finds hostname-shaped tokens, merges subdomains into one domain per site (example.com style), sorts alphabetically, and shows how many times domains appeared in your paste.

-This page is a quick, beginner-friendly lane: one box, one button, counts, copy, and download.
-The domain extractor adds advanced parsing, richer exports, frequency and grouping, optional PSL mode, and is built for messy logs and mixed structured data.
+This page is a quick, beginner-friendly lane: one box, one button, counts, copy, and .txt download.
+The bulk domain extractor adds advanced parsing, CSV/JSON exports, frequency grouping, and optional PSL mode—for logs and mixed structured data.

 It is the registrable domain—the brand/site key you would look up in DNS—not every subdomain.
 So www.blog.example.com and api.example.com both map to example.com in the output list.